lucasmurray97/llm-project/README.md

-# Conversational Question Answering using Dense Passage Retrieval and Fine-tuning with LoRA
+# Open Question Answering using Dense Passage Retrieval and Fine-tuning with LoRA

 ## Overview